-Programs that educates entry-level occupational therapists with a strong professional identity, a knowledge of occupational science and occupational therapy theory, and the ability to provide effective intervention to address occupational barriers and enable occupation, must have a strong teaching-learning philosophy.
+The faculty have a strong teaching-learning philosophy.
 The curriculum design is based on the idea that learning is active and is valued as a lifelong process.
 As suggested by AOTA (1997), the learner will be involved in an integrated process that is collaborative and combines academic knowledge with experiential learning and mentoring from faculty and clinicians.
-Thus, the MOT program provides many experiential learning opportunities within the curriculum including flipped classes in which students actively apply concepts as opposed to being lectured to about the concepts, case-based learning, and immersion in the department's Life Skills Clinic where they learn through guided hands-on interaction with clients, and traditional fieldwork 4 of 5 semesters of the program.
+Thus, the OTD program provides many experiential learning opportunities within the curriculum including flipped classes in which students actively apply concepts, case-based learning, and immersion in the department's Life Skills Clinic, and other practical scenarios where they learn through guided hands-on interaction with clients, and traditional fieldwork five of eight semesters of the program.